 In sum, Mr. Zeglin agrees with the Board's ultimate conclusion that VA has the authority to charge him medication copayments for treatment of non-service-connected conditions, which serves as the primary basis for the incurred debt.
-Although the Board erred in its discussion regarding VA's offset policy, Mr. Zeglin acknowledges, and the record confirms, that VA is correctly applying its offset policy with respect to reimbursement it receives from his private health insurance carrier.
-Finally, although the Board erred in finding that VA does not have the authority to verify the appropriateness of third-party reimbursements, which are used as offsets of his copayment responsibility, Mr. Zeglin fails to demonstrate how he is prejudiced by this error as VA has a negotiated reimbursement agreement with the pharmacy benefit manager of his private health insurance carrier and has established policies for verifying reimbursement rates when such rates are outside regional norms.
+Although the Board erred in its discussion regarding VA's offset policy, Mr. Zeglin acknowledges that VA is applying an offset of his copayment responsibility on a dollar-for-dollar basis with reimbursement it receives from his private health insurance carrier.
+Finally, although the Board erred in finding that VA does not have the authority to verify the appropriateness of third-party reimbursements, which are used as offsets of his copayment responsibility, the Board's error in this regard is harmless because VA's authority to verify third-party reimbursements is wholly discretionary.
 Accordingly, this matter will be affirmed.